indirectDirectEnumeration69/Server-Ui-for-Crisper/README.md

 UI idea to be implemented into Crisper Project

 - Compiles correctly.
 - Still needing work before thread behaviour is used dynamically for status completely.
+- will eventually use LIbs for better UI, must flesh it out first before i expand upon the UI on a more complicated level.

 [Dynamic Output] :